tanmay6414/openinnovationai/ClusterDeploymentCD.md

 # Automated Deployment for Cluster
-- We are using Terraform for provisioning our cluster, and it consist of different provider and there configuration, so for easy to deploy and consistency we need contineous deployment for or cluster code.
+- We are using Terraform for provisioning our cluster, and it consist of different provider and their configuration, so for easy to deploy and consistency we need continuous deployment for or cluster code.
 - We have different option like using Jenkins, Tekton but here I am using **Atlantis** for managing CI/CD process for our cluster.
 - To use jenkins we need to add lots of configuration and apart from this anyone star
-- Atlantis is a tool cdedicatly created for Terraform CI/CD process, and it dont need much configuration ot maintaince.
+- Atlantis is a tool dedicately created for Terraform CI/CD process, and it don't need much configuration or maintenance.
-- It deploy one statefulset in our cluster and using webhook, out github communicated with atlantis.
+- It deploy one statefulset in our cluster and using webhook github can communicated with Atlantis.
-- It shows Terraform diff on Pull Request and we can create rules for merging of pull request, like all checks need to be pass, atleast one approval from codeowener within atlantis.
+- It shows Terraform diff on Pull Request and we can create rules for merging of pull request, like all checks need to be pass, at least one approval from codeowner within Atlantis.
 - If we  use jenkins we need to add lots of configuration and apart from this anyone can start pipeline with appropriate access, but for atlantis your PR needs to be approved by codeowner for actual deployment.

 # Setting up atlantis

 - Atlantis is deployed as helm chart in cluster.
-It has UI which show which PR is ruuning although it is not required to have UI as all diff is rendered on PR, you can disable it.
+It has UI which show which PR is running although it is not required to have UI as all diff is rendered on PR, you can disable it.
 - Below configuration required for atlantis

 ```